ronaldosvieira/gym-locm/README.md

 ### Train battle agents with deep reinforcement learning

-We provide scripts to train deep reinforcement learning battle agents as described in our SBGames 2022 paper <a href="#vieira2022a">[4]</a>.
-Further instructions are available in the README.md file in the [experiments/papers/sbgames-2022](gym_locm/experiments/papers/sbgames-2022) package.
+We provide scripts to train deep reinforcement learning battle agents as described in
+<a href="#vieira2022a">[4]</a>.
+Further instructions are available
+in the README.md file in the [experiments/papers/sbgames-2022](gym_locm/experiments/papers/sbgames-2022) package.